derekmpham/twentyfive-tweets/README.md

 ## Installation

 These instructions assume that you already have Ruby on Rails set up on your computer.
 To set up Ruby on Rails, click [here](https://launchschool.com/blog/how-to-install-ruby-on-rails-development-environment-for-mac-os-x) for Mac and [here](https://launchschool.com/blog/how-to-install-ruby-on-rails-development-environment-for-linux) for Linux.
-First, register to use the Twitter REST API [here](https://apps.twitter.com/).
-Then run the following in your command line:
+Also, if you have not already done so, you need to register to use the Twitter REST API [here](https://apps.twitter.com/).

+Start by running the following in your command line:

 	git clone https://github.com/derekmpham/twentyfive-tweets.git
 	cd twentyfive-tweets/